alferov/array-to-tree/readme.md

 # array-to-tree [![Build Status](https://travis-ci.org/alferov/array-to-tree.svg?branch=master)](https://travis-ci.org/alferov/array-to-tree)

-> Convert a plain array of nodes (with pointers to parent nodes) to a tree.
+> Convert a plain array of nodes (with pointers to parent nodes) to a nested data structure.

-Solves a problem with conversion of retrieved from a database sets of data to a nested structure (i.e. navigation tree).
+Solves a problem with conversion of retrieved from a database sets of data to a nested data structure (i.e. navigation tree).

 ## Install